joeycoakley/itp-u6-c2-oop-hangman-game/README.md

 > This project is part of our [Data Science](https://rmotr.com/data-science-python-course) and [Web Development](https://rmotr.com/web-development-django-python-course) courses.

-For today's project, we'll be rewriting our previous Hangman Game using OOP.
+For today's project, we'll be rewriting our
+Hangman Game using OOP.
 We'll explore **fundamental object oriented design** concepts.

 There will be three main classes: